Menu

 Once you're well informed, ask yourself, do those proposed medications match the diagnosis?

-Just one more thing for now.
-Make sure the vet is following correct procedures in regard to waiting times in between injections.
+Very important !!
+Whatever medications you agree to make sure the vet is following correct procedures in regard to waiting times in between those injections for diagnostics.

 Get involved with the plan of action with the vet before any injections go in.